Mervyn Horton: Honours

-In 1982 he was made a Member of the Order of Australia in the General Division.
+In 1982, he was made a Member of the Order of Australia in the General Division.

 Private life and legacy

 A conservative and closeted gay man until the 1950s Horton lived more openly after that.
 He met Lenwood Morris, a dancer with the Katherine Dunham black American company, and he was his first regular male lover.
 A generous host, Horton gave lavish parties at his Palm Beach weekender and his home at Potts Point.
 For over a decade he lived at Potts Point with the antique dealer Christopher Davis.
 Over many years Horton travelled internationally with his friend James Fairfax.
 He died of liver cancer survived by his mother who died in her 100th year seven months later.
 Raised in the Baptist Church and educated at a Methodist school Horton planned his own High Anglican funeral service at Christ Church St Laurence.
 His ashes are scattered in the dog cemetery at James Fairfax’s Bowral estate at Retford Park.

-On his death one-fifth of the residue of the estate went to two daughters of Christopher Davis, another fifth to two cousins, and the remaining three-fifths to the National Trust and the Art Gallery of New South Wales.
-The doyen of the Sydney art world for thirty years as a writer, collector, patron and philanthropist, the Mervyn Horton Bequest has to 2006 purchased over $8 million of contemporary art for the AGNSW.
+On his death, one-fifth of the residue of the estate went to two daughters of Christopher Davis, another fifth to two cousins, and the remaining three-fifths to the National Trust and the Art Gallery of New South Wales.
+The doyen of the Sydney art world for thirty years as a writer, collector, patron and philanthropist, the Mervyn Horton Bequest had in 2006 purchased over $8 million of contemporary art for the AGNSW.
 His papers are held by the National Library of Australia.
 It was a condition of Horton's bequest to the Art Gallery of New South Wales that it display annually a painting of himself by Australian artist, Bryan Westwood.
 The gallery has not observed this condition.

 During the Centenary of the Old Newingtonians Union an exhibition of portraits of Old Newingtonians was held at Parliament House, Sydney, and a small head and shoulders portrait of Horton by Westwood was hung.